sprollucy/Sweatbot-Beta/README.md

 ## **Viewer Commands**

-- `!help` – List available commands.
+- `!help` – List available commands
-- `!how2use` – Instructions on how to use the bot.
+- `!how2use` – Instructions on how to use the bot
-- `!about` – Information about the bot.
+- `!about` – Information about the bot
 - `!mybits` – Check how many bits a user has stored.
-- `!bitcost` – List available commands and their cost.
+- `!bitcost` – List available commands and their cost
+- `!sbgamble <amount> ` - Gamble your bits in hopes to win more
+- `!sweatbot` - Turn Sweat Bot on and off
+- `!sendkey <key> ` - Send any select key input to the streamers pc

 ---

 ## **Mod/Broadcaster Commands**

-- `!help` – List available commands.
+- `!help` – List available commands
-- `!addbits @user <amount>` – Add bits to a user.
+- `!addbits @user <amount>` – Add bits to a user
-- `!refund @user` – Refund the last command a user used.
+- `!refund @user` – Refund the last command a user used
+- `!sbadd <commandname> <methods>` - Add a command through chat
+- `!sbremove <commandname>` - Remove a command through chat

 ---